mazh-lycan/pokevolution-IBC/README.md

 # Preparation

-Execute `npm install` in the following directories to install dependencies.
+Execute `npm install` in the following order on these directories to install dependencies.

 - *contracts/minitoken/solidity*
+- *contracts/minitoken/solidityB2*
 - *samples/minitoken-ethereum-ethereum*

 Once installed, first make sure that on: